 Depart the UK on an overnight flight to Muscat.

-Day2: Arrive Muscat; dolphin watching, optional city tour
+Day2: Arrive Muscat; dolphin watching, city tour

 Days3-4: Explore Jebel Akhdal & Jebel Shams (Oman’s Grand Canyon)